Nipple clamp: Design variations

-Different kinds of nipple clamps can produce different sensations and different intensities.
+Different kinds of nipple clamps can produce different sensations and intensities.
 The area covered by the clamps affects the experience, with some clamps being more or less suitable for individuals with different sized nipples.
-Carol Queen says that: "Some clamps cover a wider surface area and might be preferred by people with bigger nipples...
+Carol Queen says: "Some clamps cover a wider surface area and might be preferred by people with bigger nipples...
 Thin or small tips on clamps focus the pressure down to one small spot instead of spreading it out."
-Heavy clamps or additional weights can be used to pull on the nipples resulting in a tugging sensation which can give additional stimulation and pleasure.
-A number of designs are commercially produced, including clothes-pin style clamps, tweezer clamps and butterfly clamps.
+Heavy clamps or additional weights can be used to pull on the nipples, resulting in a tugging sensation which can give additional stimulation and pleasure.
+A number of designs are commercially produced, including clothes-pin-style clamps, tweezer clamps and butterfly clamps.
 Some have additional features, such as extra weights or built-in vibrators.
 Nipple clamps can be applied to pierced nipples once the piercings have fully healed.
 Clamps specifically designed for pierced nipples can be attached directly to the piercings or applied behind them.

 Nipple clamps are typically used in pairs and are sometimes connected by a chain.
 Both nipples are tugged simultaneously if the chain is pulled.
-A second chain attached midway along the first may be connected to a clit clamp attached the clitoris or onto a cock ring.
+A second chain attached midway along the first may be connected to a clit clamp attached to the clitoris or onto a cock ring.
 This arrangement is called a Y clamp from the shape of the chains linking the three points on the body.